openforis/sepal_ui/docs/source/widgets/app.rst

 App
 ===

-:code:`App` is a custom App display with the tiles created by the user using the sepal color framework.
+:code:`App` is a custom :code:`App` display with the tiles created by the user using the sepal color framework.
-Display false appBar if not filled.
+Display false :code:`AppBar` if not filled.
-Navdrawer is fully optionnal.
+:code:`NavDrawer` is fully optional.
-The drawerItem will be linked to the app tile and they will be able to control their display If the navdrawer exist, it will be linked to the appbar togglebtn.
+The :code:`drawerItem` will be linked to the app tile and they will be able to control their display If the :code:`NavDrawer` exists, it will be linked to the :code:`Appbar` :code:`togglebtn`.

 .. danger::

     This component should never be launched from the kernel but only in voila dashboard.
-The javascript compoent would overlay on top of the notebook window.
+The Javascript components would overlay on top of the Notebook window.

 .. code-block:: python